Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 Research on consciousness and its cerebral substrates has far-reaching implications and received substantial attention in recent years \cite{Michel_etal_19}.
-A driving factor have been reports that masked stimuli that are not consciously perceived can nevertheless affect behavioral responses and brain activity \cite{Kouider_Dehaene_07,vanDenBussche_09}.
+A driving factor comes from reports that masked stimuli that are not consciously perceived can nevertheless affect behavioral responses and brain activity \cite{Kouider_Dehaene_07,vanDenBussche_09}.
 The exciting claim here is that unconscious processing might be more than a mere residue of conscious processing and may be performed by different neuronal processes than conscious processing.
 Such results impact current theories about the functional role of consciousness \cite{dehaene2017consciousness,Kouider_Dehaene_07,vanDenBussche_09,Sklar_etal_12,Hassin_13}, might suggest parallel neuronal routes for unconscious vs. conscious processing \cite{Morris_etal_99}, and might support theories of superior unconscious processing \cite{Custers_Aarts_10,dijksterhuis2006making,tenBrinke_etal_16}.

-Here, we scrutinize one of the most frequently used approaches in this field, which we dub the \textbf{standard reasoning of unconscious priming}.
-We show that this reasoning is flawed for mathematical reasons, fails to provide meaningful interpretation of the data, and needs to be replaced by a more appropriate analysis.
+Here, we scrutinize one of the most frequently used approaches in this field.
+We show that the \textbf{standard reasoning} in the dissociation paradigm \cite{hannula2005imaging,Holender_86,Schmidt_Vorberg_06,simons2007behavioral} is flawed for mathematical reasons.
+It fails to provide meaningful interpretation of the data, and needs to be replaced by an \emph{appropriate analysis}.
 Because many studies have used the standard reasoning, a large body of literature needs reassessment.
-This has the potential to drastically change our views on the relationship of conscious vs. unconscious processing and their neuronal underpinnings.
-The fallacy affects a wide range of research areas because the standard reasoning has been employed on such diverse topics as, for example, unconscious processing of semantic meaning \cite{Dehaene_etal_98}, motivation \cite{Pessiglione_etal_07}, emotion \cite{Morris_etal_98}, cognitive control \cite{van2010unconscious}, and detection of liars \cite{tenBrinke_14}.
+This has the potential to drastically change our views on unconscious processing and its neuronal underpinnings.
+The fallacy we expose affects a wide range of research areas because the standard reasoning has been employed on such diverse topics as, for example, unconscious processing of semantic meaning \cite{Dehaene_etal_98}, motivation \cite{Pessiglione_etal_07}, emotion \cite{Morris_etal_98}, cognitive control \cite{van2010unconscious}, and detection of lies \cite{tenBrinke_14}.